Ultimate Shreveport Real Estate Investing Guide for 2026

 Income Levels

-Income levels are a guide to sites where your potential renters live.
-You can use median household and per capita income information to analyze particular pieces of a location as well.
-Acceptable rent levels and occasional rent bumps will require an area where incomes are growing.
+Income levels are a guide to sites where your likely customers live.
+You can utilize median household and per capita income statistics to analyze particular sections of a market as well.
+If the income standards are increasing over time, the location will probably provide reliable renters and accept higher rents and progressive raises.

 Number of New Jobs Created